ruminations/Geyser/README.md

 * The _filament_ is brown, becoming red in its molten transition region, and orange where it is molten.

 * The _strain gauge washers_ (slate gray) are machined from stock dimensional 304 stainless steel, and are therefore non-magnetic at room and operating temperatures.
 The washers are coated with boron-nitride, a high temperature electrically insulating finish that is available in a spray can and is baked on after application.
 The thin section is 1 mm thick and so is slightly flexible.
 The strain gauge conductive pattern is printed on both sides on the surface of the thin section.
+The geometry of the gauge is depicted in `strain_gauge.svg`, with the inside face to the left and the outside face to the right.

-> Initially this pattern will be formed in copper foil annuli, pressed into the boron-nitride carrier solvent prior to baking.
+> Initially these patterns will be formed in copper foil annuli, pressed into the boron-nitride carrier solvent prior to baking.
 Post baking, the gauge itself is  etched from the foil using common PCB lithographic processes.
-Ultimately, this pattern should be etched from a sputtered titanium nitride layer in order to improve the gauge factor, typically 2 for copper but about 6 for titanium nitride, which is comparatively resistive.
+Ultimately, these patterns should be etched from a sputtered titanium nitride layer in order to improve the gauge factor, typically 2 for copper but about 6 for titanium nitride, which is comparatively resistive.

-> The process permits feed throughs, so each washer is wired into a half bridge in-situ and three signal leads emerge from the washer face inside the cartridge, passing through the cartridge wall to the control electronics.
+> The process permits feed throughs, so each washer is wired into a half bridge in-situ and three signal leads are connected to a standard Berg style .1" on center 3-pin modular header on the washer face inside the cartridge, and pass through the cartridge wall to the control electronics.
+The small gold squares in the diagram correspond to the header pins, which are trimmed flush on the outside and extend vertically on the inside.

 > The washer edge is threaded to mate with the cartridge.
-Two small holes are drilled in the exposed surface to accept a spanner.
+Two small blind holes are drilled in the exposed surface to accept a spanner.
+These holes are depicted in cadet blue in the right half of the diagram.

 * The lower part of the die is sheathed by a length of stock dimensional silicone tubing (Maroon).
 This provides thermal insulation for the hot end of the die.